Freedom Party of Austria: 2010s

 At a conference in 2011, Strache and the new leader of the French National Front, Marine Le Pen, announced deeper cooperation between their parties.
 Shortly thereafter, the FPÖ attempted to become a member of the Europe for Freedom and Democracy group, but was vetoed by some of its parties.
-The FPÖ's two MEPs are individual members of the establishing European Alliance for Freedom.
-After the 2014 European elections, the party joined the National Front, the Northern League, Vlaams Belang and the Czech Civic Conservative Party in forming the Movement for a Europe of Nations and Freedom, and participated along with these parties, the Dutch Party for Freedom, the Alternative for Germany, the Polish Congress of the New Right and a former member of the UK Independence Party in the Europe of Nations and Freedom parliamentary group.
+The party's two MEPs are individual members of the establishing European Alliance for Freedom.

+After the 2014 European elections, the party joined the National Front, the Northern League, Vlaams Belang and the Czech Civic Conservative Party in forming the Movement for a Europe of Nations and Freedom, and participated along with these parties, the Dutch Party for Freedom (PVV), the Alternative for Germany (AfD), the Polish Congress of the New Right and a former member of the UK Independence Party in the Europe of Nations and Freedom (ENF) parliamentary group.